 No. Not at first.

 You’ll feel a bit lonely.
 And maybe some social pressure from friends and family who want to meet your baby.

 But stand your ground.

-We waited until our baby had at least three Synagis shots (and I had got used to being a first time mom breastfeeding a baby) until we started accepting visits.
+We waited until our baby had at least three Synagis shots (and I had gotten used to being a first-time mom breastfeeding a baby) until we started accepting visits.
 He was about 5 months old, 3 months adjusted.

 We also started with a few people and gradually allowed more people to visit.
 It was always under a strict protocol, but we were taking care of our babies.